iamximo/ValesaChallange/README.md

 This document provides detailed documentation for a simple banking application, developed as part of a technical test for the company Valesa.
 The purpose of the application is to demonstrate backend development skills, particularly in creating a functional banking system using the Go programming language.

+**I think this solution is not the best, but given the time I have and the scope outlined in the prompt, I believe it meets all the requirements.
+I think there are two areas that could be greatly improved.
+The first is concurrency control using mutexes, as the current implementation overlocks the structure for both reading and writing.
+Implementing a mutex for each account could significantly optimize the application.
+On the other hand, the code structure and documentation are also areas that would become crucial to refine if the application were to scale.
+However, I believe addressing these aspects would greatly extend the current application and go beyond the intended scope.**

 ## Application Overview

 The application is a basic banking system built in Go, utilizing the **Gin** framework to create a RESTful API.
 The system allows users to: